GCSE Physics Magnetism Revision Notes

 Master GCSE Physics Magnetism using simple revision notes, key facts and practice questions — all generated by AI for your exam.

 Magnetism is a force that can attract or repel certain materials, like iron, nickel, and cobalt.
-It is produced by the movement of electric charges and is an essential part of physics that helps us understand how magnets work.
+It is produced by the motion of electric charges, which can create magnetic fields around them.

 Key Concepts

-- 1Magnets have two poles: north and south.
+- 1Magnets have a north and south pole.

 - 2Like poles repel each other, while opposite poles attract.

-- 4Electromagnets are created by running an electric current through a coil of wire.
+- 4Electromagnets are created by passing electric current through a coil of wire.

-- 5Magnetism is used in many applications, including motors, generators, and magnetic storage devices.
+- 5Magnetism is used in various applications, including motors and generators.

 Simple Explanation